 How Does the Prosecution Prove Intent to Sell?

-Unlike simple drug possession, possession with intent to sell requires the prosecution to prove that you not only had drugs in your possession but also planned to distribute them.
+Unlike simple drug possession, a charge of possession with intent to sell requires the prosecution to prove that you not only had drugs in your possession but also planned to distribute them.
 Since there’s rarely direct evidence, prosecutors rely on circumstantial factors, such as:

 If none of these factors are present, the prosecution may struggle to prove intent, which could lead to a dismissal or reduction of charges.